easegress-io/easegress/doc/pipeline_practice_guide.md

 ## Flash sale event support

-In a flash sale event of e-Commerence case, the behaviors between user and website are like these:
+In a flash sale event of e-Commerce case, the behaviors between user and website are like these:

 1. Before the flash sale event starts, many users open the event page of the website and prepare to click the order link.
 At the moment the order link is under disable status since event is not started.
 2. After the flash sale event starts, users click the order link and a large number of the order requests are sent to the website, and website handles the requests as much as posible on the basis of the service availability.